PuneetBirdi/tracr/README.md

 Each user has an access level (manager or staff) that dictates what functions are available to them, and they're associated with a venue.
 Each party then contains a main contact, names of guests, the table they were seated at, and the name of their server.

-Note: This is currently still in progress, I'm hoping to deploy an MVP to Heroku soon.
-In the mean time if you'd like to view the application I'd be happy to share it with you on a video call.
+Note: This is currently still in progress so there may be bugs at your time of visit.